-Because the refereeing process is especially slow in the discipline, with an accepted publication normally requiring multiple rounds of revision and review at the accepting journal, the Department of Economics acknowledges that some candidates' publications may be consolidated at later stages of the tenure probationary period.
 The Department encourages junior faculty to initially submit to top journals, which have a reputation of identifying and publishing high-quality research, and in which publication is most highly valued.
-This process implies that multiple years may pass between the initial submission of an excellent paper and its acceptance to a journal.
+This process implies that multiple years typically pass between the initial submission of an excellent paper and its acceptance at a journal.
 The Department considers this reality when evaluating research output and considering the candidate's expected research trajectory.
 The Department also favorably views pending invitations by journals to revise and resubmit research articles at the time the candidate is evaluated.
+An invitation to revise and resubmit to a leading general interest or top field journal suggests that a manuscript has a very high probability of being published in a leading journal.
+These invitations also assist in demonstrating a trajectory for sustained research productivity.